Voluntary and Temporary Pause of Global Ship Operations

 A: There are no guests currently on board Seabourn’s five ships.

-A: Updated information is available on Seabourn’s website under the “Updates on Global Ship Operations & Advisories” section of our website: https://www.seabourn.com/en_US/news.html.
+A5: Updated information is available on Seabourn’s website under the “News & Media” page: https://www.seabourn.com/en_US/news.html.

 Please do not save or refer to information other than what is posted on our website.
 The situation continues to evolve, information may become out of date quickly, and updates posted on non-Seabourn sites may be inaccurate.